I14Y-ch/import_rdf_datasets/README.md

-# DCAT Dataset in xml/rdf format Import Tool
+# DCAT Dataset in xml/rdf or ttl format Import Tool

 A Python-based tool for importing DCAT datasets in xml/rdf or ttl format into the I14Y platform of the Swiss Federal Statistical Office (BFS).